yasserfds/discord-bot/README.md

-The bot used in the [Runaway Discord Server](https://discord.gg/p4rJ9TrJUa)
+The bot used in the [Autosoft Discord Server](https://discord.gg/p4rJ9TrJUa)

 ### How to use this bot